You’ve Gotta See these Wild Photos of Elton John in the '70s

 JANUARY 01, 1975: Photo of Elton JOHN (Photo by David Warner Ellis/Redferns)

 The incomparable Elton John symbolized the 1970s in his music, costumes, and lavish lifestyle.
 It is nearly impossible to explain the impact he had on the culture of the seventies, as well as the influence he had on the music industry.
 Although Elton John, born Reginald Kenneth Dwight in 1947, began performing in bars in the late 1960s, it wasn’t until the 1970s hit that he experienced the kind of success that would launch him into super-stardom.
 Let us revisit the decade that made Elton John.

-Elton John enjoyed the life of a rockstar during the seventies.
+Elton John enjoyed the life of a rock star during the seventies.
 All-night parties in hotel rooms, binge drinking, and drug use were all part of the star’s celebrity lifestyle.
 He did not hide his homosexuality and even flaunted it, to the surprise of audiences.
 On stage, Elton John was just as flamboyant.
 He learned that one of the best ways to get people’s attention was with lavish and extravagant costumes.
-Feathers, sequins, flashing lights, animal prints, and more feathers, Elton John was a site to behold in the 1970s.
+Feathers, sequins, flashing lights, animal prints and more feathers, Elton John was a sight to behold in the 1970s.

 Like it?
 Share with your friends!